 In this situation, it’s hard to fault anyone.
 Tourism boards and communities can attempt to work swiftly and address things like parking lots and trails, but it’s not easy for these things overnight.
 So, it’s not that Iceland has too many tourists, but too many in one location.

 Don’t let simple problems taint your opinion of a destination.
-We always try to look at things through multiple points of view when visiting a destination.
+We always try to look at things from multiple points of view when visiting a destination.

 Acknowledge the Rise of China